-Contractures refer to the permanent tightening of tissues.
-This includes muscles, tendons, ligaments, or skin.
-It makes it hard or impossible to move the nearby joints.
+Contractures are a tightening of muscles, tendons, ligaments, or skin.
+It makes it hard or impossible to move nearby joints.

 Spasticity is a change in muscle tone.
 It is caused by injuries to the brain or spine, such as stroke.
-It can often lead to contracture.
+It can also lead to contracture.

 You will be asked about your symptoms and past health.
 Your joints will be examined for range of motion.

 Images may be taken of the body.
 This can be done with x-rays.

 The goal of treatment is to ease pain and increase function.
 Choices are: